th3n3rd/cartesian-product/README.md

 ## Install

-The best way to install Tree is [through composer](http://getcomposer.org).
+The best way to install CartesianProduct is [through composer](http://getcomposer.org).

 Just create a composer.json file for your project: